BYU-Idaho values suggestions and ideas that can improve the university.

 Satisfactory Academic Progress (SAP) is a calculation of each semesters earned credits divided by attempted credits.
 There are reasons that SAP is a fundamental standard at BYU—Idaho; however, two of those reasons are:

-A UW grade represents an unofficial withdrawal which is given to a student who meets all of the following criteria:
+A UW grade represents an unofficial withdrawal which is given to a student who meets the following criteria:

 Based on this information, an F grade is appropriate if: